flor14/PWCfilegenerator/README.md

 # PWC file generator package

-* The goal of `PWCfilegenerator` is to obtain the weather file necessary to run the models PRZM5 and PWC.
+* The goal of `PWCfilegenerator` is to obtain the weather file necessary to run the models Pesticide in Water Calculator (PWC) v1.52 and Pesticide Root Zone Model (PRZM5) v5.02.

-* These models are available to download for free from the [USEPA] website.
+* These models used in pesticide risk assessment are available to download for free from the [USEPA website](https://www.epa.gov/pesticide-science-and-assessing-pesticide-risks/models-pesticide-risk-assessment).

-* The function `PWCfilegenerator::PWC_fg()` converts weather data to the FORTRAN format read by both models.
+* The function `PWCfilegenerator::PWC_fg()` converts a weather dataset to the file format read as input for PRZM5 and PWC.

-This packages makes easier to run pesticide fate transport models use in pesticide risk assessment to new locations.
+Despite PWC model presents a simple and intuitive interface for its users, the weather files should be previously available to make it easy to use.

+The function to convert a weather dataset in PWC input file in `PWCfilegenerator` package will facilitate the use of this model in countries where pesticide risk assessment is still underdeveloped.

 ## Installation